pramit-marattha/SupabaseEcommerce/README.md

 #### Generate Prisma Client

 After designning Prisma model, we can begin generating our Prisma Client.
-We'll need to use Prisma's JavaScript library later in the article to interact with our data from within our `Next.js` app without having to write all of the SQL queries ourselves.
+We'll need to use Prisma's JavaScript library later in the tutorial to interact with our data from within our `Next.js` app without having to write all of the SQL queries ourselves.
 But there's more to it.
 Prisma Client is, in fact, an auto-generated type-safe API designed specifically for our application which will gives us the JavaScript code we need to run queries on our data.

 - **Step 1**: Installing prisma client